forbesmyester/pipeawesome2/README.md

 I figured out that `echo $((RANDOM % 2))::::::::: | sed "s/1/X/" | sed "s/0/O/"` is a single line BASH snippet for selecting a random first player.

-However this still means I have to let the selected player take that turn.
-This means that I must explain what a **Junction** is.
+However this still means I have to let the selected player take that turn, which means I must explain what a **Junction** is.

 A **Junction** is a prioritized many-to-many connector.
 Anything that comes into any one of it's inputs will be sent to all of it's outputs.